Floribert Chebeya: Autopsy

 An independent autopsy returned an "inconclusive" result.

 Convictions

 In June 2011, four policemen were sentenced to death and another was sentenced to life imprisonment after being convicted by a military court of planning and carrying out Chebeya's assassination.
 Three of the former were absent from court during sentencing - these were believed to have carried out the actual assassination.
 Three other policemen were acquitted of any part in Chebeya's assassination.
 Many hours were spent reading out the verdict, with hundreds of people turning up to hear it.

 Paul Mwilambwe, who was in charge of security for the premises where Chebeya was killed in June 2010, said he saw the activist's assassination on a surveillance camera.
-He accused Joseph Kabila of personally ordering the assassination.
+He accused President Joseph Kabila of personally ordering the assassination.
+He also accused former head of police General John Numbi.
+In January 2022 the Kinshasa-Gombe High military court declined to hear testimony from former President Kabila.

-On September 22, 2021, the appeal trial of two members of the squad that killed the human rights defender and his driver begins.
+On September 22, 2021, the appeal trial of two members of the squad that killed the human rights defender and his driver began.
+In October 2021 former Lieutenant Jacques Mugabo confessed to participating in the murder by suffocation of both Chebeya and Bazana.
+In May 2022, charges of murder, desertion and misappropriation of weapons and ammunition were proved against Commissioner of police Christian Ngoy Kenga Kenga who was sentenced to death.
+Mugabo was given 12 years’ imprisonment.
+Mwilambwe (who gave evidence) was acquitted.
+As at May 2022, General Numbi, having been charged with murder, had fled to unknown whereabouts.
+In October 2023 he publicly issued a video threatening President Felix Tshisekedi.